jsnell/parallel-xxhash/README.md

   vs. a fast scalar hash is probably around batches of 3-4 keys).
 - You can arrange for your hash keys to be in a column-major order without too much pain.
+- You can compile the program with -mavx2.
+(While there is a non-avx2 fallback, there's not a lot of point to it).
-- A single 32 bit hash value is sufficient.
+- A single 32 bit hash value per key is sufficient.

 The `scalar` implementation is mainly included as a fallback, for programs that generally use the parallel code, but have some